-The size is selected in relation to the dimensions of the removed implant, the type of bone defect, the condition of the ligamentous apparatus and the flexion-extension spaces.
-Other consideration shall be given in relation to the stability of the implant and the range of movement: the achievement of full extension and 90° flexion is important, in particular with a flexion area sufficiently dose to avoid antero-posterior movement of the flexed knee.
-Correct measurement can be determined by measuring the removed libial and femoral components along with the use of REMEDY® Stemmed Knee Trial.
+The size is selected in relation to the dimensions of the removed implant, the type of bone defect, the condition of the ligamentous apparatus and the flexion-extension space of the ingamentous apparatus and the flexion-extension space of the other consideration shall be given in relation to the stability of the implant and the range of movement: the achievement of full extension and 90° flexion is important, in particular with a flexion area sufficiently close to avoid antero-posterior movement of the flexed knee.
+Correct measurement can be determined by measuring the removed tibial and femoral components along with the use of REMEDY Knee Trial.